joinpursuit/git_github_assignment/README.md

 1. On `github`, create a new repository.
 Give it the name `git-practice-local`. **DO NOT CHECK ANY OF THE BOXES**
 1. Make sure the **SSH** button at the top is clicked, not HTTPS.
 1. Follow the second set of directions that say "...or push an existing repository from the command line".
-Run each of those commands in the terminal.
+Run each of those commands in the terminal, in the directory that you created during the previous exercise.

 You now have a local repo that is synced to github!
 You can push and pull without fear.